pokepark/PokemonRaidBot/README.md

 #### Raids from Webhook

 You can receive Raids from a mapping system such as MAD via Webhook.
-For that you need to setup `"WEBHOOK_CHATS":"-100444555666"` or by Raidlevel `"WEBHOOK_CHATS_LEVEL_5":"-100444555666"` All raids will be published in these chats.
+For that you need to setup `WEBHOOK_CREATOR`, and to automatically share raids to chats, `"WEBHOOK_CHATS":"-100444555666"` or by Raidlevel `"WEBHOOK_CHATS_LEVEL_5":"-100444555666"` All incoming raids will be published in these chats.

 #### Filter Raids from Webhook / geoconfig.json